 Merchant shall never accept or deposit or enter into the EMS+ system a fraudulent Transaction or any Transaction not authorized by the cardholder, or a Transaction made by any entity other than the Merchant.
 Should Merchant do so, Bank or EMS may immediately terminate this Agreement, have all funds placed into a Reserve Account pursuant to Section 16 below and be placed on the “Combined Terminated Merchant File” as required by the Rules.
 Said action may result in Merchant’s being restricted from settling Transactions with any bank in the future.
 Merchant hereby releases Bank and EMS and agrees to hold Bank and EMS harmless from any claims, liabilities, losses or damages arising out of or resulting from Merchant’s being placed on any such restrictive list.

 Approval by, or on behalf of, a cardholder’s bank or the bank that issued the Card (hereinafter, “Authorization”) is required on all Transactions.
 Merchant understands and acknowledges that an Authorization only confirms the availability of the cardholder’s credit at the time of the Authorization; it does not warrant that the person presenting the Card is the rightful cardholder, nor is it an unconditional promise, guarantee or representation by Bank or EMS that a Transaction is or will be deemed valid and not subject to dispute, debit or Chargeback (as hereinafter defined).
 Merchant acknowledges and understands that its floor limit shall be Zero and that all Transactions must be authorized in advance through the authorization center.
-Merchant shall request Authorization for the exact amount of the Transaction on the date the Transaction takes place by swiping the Card through the EMS+ reader or keying the account number, expiration date, amount and address verification (“AVS”) information into the EMS+ application.
+Merchant shall request Authorization for the exact amount of the Transaction on the date the Transaction takes place by swiping or dipping the Card through the POS terminal or keying the account number, expiration date, amount and address verification (“AVS”) information into the EMS+ application.
 If the EMS+ system is not functioning, Merchant may obtain Authorization by telephone, calling the voice authorization phone number provided by Bank or EMS.
 Merchant must provide the voice authorization center the Card account number, expiration date and the amount of the sale.
 In order to process any approved voice authorization, when the EMS+ system is functioning, the transaction must be key entered utilizing the “force”, “offline”, or “post authorization” function.
 Merchant agrees that in connection with the acceptance of Cards (in addition to, and not in lieu of, other applicable procedures and Rules) it will comply with the following procedures and Rules: (a) it will not accept any Card that is not yet valid or has expired; (b) it will verify that the Card is not stolen, fraudulent or counterfeit; (c) it will use due diligence to verify that a cardholder is authorized to use the Card presented; (d) at the point of sale, it will (i) carefully examine the signature on every Card presented and carefully compare the signature on the Card to the sales record, and (ii) check the date on which the Card becomes valid and the date on which the Card expires; (e) for Card present Transactions when the signature panel for a Visa Card is not signed Merchant shall in addition to requesting an Authorization (i) review positive identification bearing the cardholder’s signature to validate the cardholder’s identity, (ii) indicate the positive identification, including any serial number and expiration date, on the Transaction receipt, and (iii) require the cardholder to sign the signature panel of the Card prior to completing the Transaction; (f) when the signature panel for a MasterCard Card is not signed and the cardholder refuses to sign the Card, Merchant shall not accept it for a Transaction, but if the cardholder is willing to sign the Card in the presence of Merchant, Merchant shall request two pieces of valid and current identification; and (g) for Visa and MasterCard, a signature panel bearing the words “See I.D.” or equivalent language shall be deemed to be blank, and in either case, if such identification is uncertain, or if Merchant otherwise questions or has suspicions regarding the validity of the Card, Merchant shall contact Bank’s designated authorization center for instructions.
 If Authorization is denied, the Transaction shall not be completed and Merchant shall follow instructions from the authorization center, including recovery of Cards by reasonable and peaceful means.
 Merchant shall retain or retrieve Cards, as required by the Rules, which are expired or for which reasonable grounds exist to believe that such Cards are counterfeit, fraudulent or stolen.

 All EMS+ accounts are set-up to auto-settle.
 If Merchant changes this then Merchant agrees to balance and settle its EMS+ device transactions daily and to electronically submit sales no later than the day following the date of Authorization.
 Transactions submitted for settlement more than one day after the date of Authorization may be refused, become subject to Chargeback or assessed additional fees by Bank and EMS.
 Transactions charged to a Card issued by a foreign (non-U.S.A.) issuer or a commercial card issued for business purposes may be assessed additional fees.
 Merchant acknowledges that all transactions between Merchant, Bank and EMS under this Agreement shall be treated as a single transaction and that all settlements are provisional subject to the cardholder’s rights under the Rules for disputing charges against the cardholder’s account.
 In submitting transactions to Bank and EMS, Merchant endorses and assigns to Bank and EMS all right, title and interest to such items with rights of endorsement.
 Bank and EMS have the right to receive payment on all Transactions acquired and Merchant will not attempt to collect any such Transactions.
 If any payment is received, Merchant will hold it in trust and promptly deliver it to Bank or EMS.